Crispy Chicken Nanban (Japanese Fried Chicken with Tangy Sauce)

 Heads up: This post contains affiliate links.
 That means I may earn a small commission if you buy through them — at no extra cost to you.
 Thanks for supporting Drew Eats!

-What Is Chicken Nanban?
+What is Chicken Nanban?

-Chicken Nanban is a crispy, juicy Japanese fried chicken coated in a sweet and tangy nanban sauce and topped with creamy tartar sauce.
 This dish might sound fancy, but it’s surprisingly easy to make at home with simple ingredients like chicken thighs, soy sauce, mirin, and mayonnaise.

 With this recipe, you can enjoy the same restaurant-style Chicken Nanban in your own kitchen in just a few steps.
 Perfect for a quick dinner, brunch, or a crowd-pleasing meal!
 Serve it with rice and shredded cabbage for a complete, comforting Japanese-style dish.